ventus-ag/documentation/content/products/compute/gpu-virtual-machines.md

 The management actions for GPU VMs, such as Editing, Resizing, Associating/Disassociating a Floating IP, or Deleting, are identical to those for non-GPU VMs.

 For additional details on these processes, refer to the **[Virtual Machines](https://docs.ventuscloud.eu/products/compute/virtual-machines/)** article.

-This structured guide should help users navigate the process of setting up a GPU VM in Cloud Console environment efficiently and effectively.